 The Employee Assistance Program is a CONFIDENTIAL counseling and referral service providing professional help for Work/Life problems, large and small.
 All employees and members of their household are entitled to call for services 24 hours a day.
 Caring staff consists of licensed professional counselors with a wide range of experience.
 Call their national, toll-free number: (800) 451-1834.
-More detailed information is also available in the Human Resources office or online: www.allonehealth.com/MIIAEAP.
+More detailed information is also available online: www.allonehealth.com/MIIAEAP.